Modzybear/Open-Halo-Library/README.md

 # Open Halo Library
-Copyright &copy 2017 Andrew Burnett
+Copyright &copy; 2017 Andrew Burnett

 THE CURRENT CODE IS FOR LEARNING PURPOSES ONLY.
 NOT READY FOR GENERAL USE.